International students: the rules about working

 If you have been given more than 4 months immigration permission beyond the end date of your course, or if you finish your course earlier than expected, you should only work up until the 4 month point beyond the end date of the course.
 Working beyond this time will be a breach of immigration conditions.
 Contact a Welfare Adviser for advice.

-If you have overstayed on your immigration permission (visa) you must not work in the UK.
+If you have overstayed on your immigration permission you must not work in the UK.
 If you have been working you must stop work immediately when your immigration permission expires.

 Those who breach a prohibition on working, or who take employment that is not permitted within the Student or Tier 4 Immigration Rules, or who work more than the permitted number of weekly hours, or who work when they don’t have valid immigration permission, can face serious consequences.

 The Immigration Act 2016 strengthened punishments for employers of illegal workers (those who do not have immigration permission), including doubling the maximum civil penalty to £20,000 per illegal worker.

 It also made illegal working a criminal offence in its own right, with a maximum custodial sentence of six months and/or a fine of the statutory maximum (unlimited in England and Wales) and allows wages paid to all illegal workers to be recoverable under the Proceeds of Crime Act 2002.

 There is a difference between unpaid work, voluntary work and volunteering.

 If you have a work prohibition, because you are in the UK under the Visitor or Short Term Student immigration category, you cannot do unpaid work or voluntary work.